sparsh-b/ARIAC/docs/competition/log_files.rst

     - Creating a symbolic link to the path where the robot meshes and textures are located on the host machine.

             .. code-block:: console
+                sudo mkdir -p /home/ubuntu
                 ln -s /home/john/my_ws /home/ubuntu/ariac_ws

-Once you have created the path :file:`/home/ubuntu/ariac_ws/` on the host machine or created a symbolic link to the path where the robot meshes and textures are located on the host machine, you can start :file:`ariac_playback.launch.py` with the following command:
+Once you have created the folder :file:`/home/ubuntu/ariac_ws/` or a symbolic link to it, you can start :file:`ariac_playback.launch.py` with the following command:

 .. code-block:: console
     :caption: Starting ariac_playback.launch.py